bucketmouse/react-sidebar/README.md

+# React Sidebar - Drawer mod by bucketmouse.

+Tiny mod of react-sidebar that adds top/bottom drawer functionality for all your Quake-like console needs and cleans up a couple webpack warnings.

+The pullRight property has been replaced with pullPosition and height properties have been added where applicable. pullPosition is expressed as an enum located at Sidebar.pullPositionTypes:

+`
+Sidebar.pullPositionTypes = {
+  left: 0,
+  right: 1,
+  top: 2,
+  bottom: 3,
+}
+`

+Original repository readme follows:

 # React Sidebar [![npm version](https://badge.fury.io/js/react-sidebar.svg)](http://badge.fury.io/js/react-sidebar) [![Build Status](https://travis-ci.org/balloob/react-sidebar.svg)](https://travis-ci.org/balloob/react-sidebar)

 React Sidebar is a sidebar component for React 0.14+.
 It offers the following features: